 Field evaluation of a new point-of-use faucet filter for preventing exposure to Legionella and other waterborne pathogens in health care facilities.
 (J Baron, et al. American Journal of Infection Control.
-2014.
-In Press.
+November, 2014.
 Available online.)

 ASHRAE Funded Study on Nonchemical Water Treatment Devices